 The importance of flexibility right now, however, can’t be understated.
 Working from home is a given, but that alone doesn’t necessarily make things any more flexible for employees who are used to coming into the office.
 What flexibility means for your company right now will depend on your industry, financial situation, and the logistics of the work you do, but it could come in the form of reduced hours, non-standard work hours (like working in evenings after the kids are in bed), more flexibility with deadlines and even more flexible leave-of-absence policies.

 Employees also feel less stressed when they have more control.
 Remember the study we cited earlier about lack of control being one of the biggest workplace stress factors?
 You can facilitate a sense of employee ownership over their time and projects by giving them a wide berth to make decisions using their best judgement rather than seeking management approval for every little thing.
 Little gestures that give employees more control go a long way in this, like empowering them to flex their hours as they see fit without “getting permission,” so long as the work is getting done.

 Find Flexible Staffing Solutions with 4 Corner Resources

-Struggling to create a staffing plan that fits your budget and meets your operational needs?
+Struggling to create a flexible staffing plan that fits your budget and meets your operational needs?
 Our team wants to help.
 We’re experts at helping employers locate talent with a right mix of skills and affordability in fields like customer service, accounting, IT, legal, marketing and more.